Legal sports betting in Colorado is off to a strong start, with a robust online and retail market exploding across the state beginning in May of 2020.

 Colorado has taken an exceptionally laissez-faire approach to the events approved for wagering within the state.
 In fact, the small number of restrictions in place at the launch were largely lifted almost immediately.

 Even obscure sports like floorball and Gaelic hurling are open for wagering at Colorado’s sportsbooks.

 The Colorado Division of Gaming maintain a detailed register of the approved events for wagering.
 You can find the full list here, but we summarize the key restrictions below.

 No Live Betting on College Sports

-Unlike many states, Colorado sports betting regulations do allow wagering on all college events, including those involving college athletes from Colorado universities.
+Unlike many states, Colorado sports betting regulations do allow wagering on college football and college basketball events, along with all other NCAA competition.
+This includes those events involving college athletes from Colorado universities.
 You’re free to wager on the Buffs, Rams, Falcons, or any other college team – as long as you do so before the game.

 In-play wagering on college sports is one of the few restrictions.